How to Start an Appliance Repair Business

-Appliance repair businesses often offer both repair services for appliances like refrigerators, ovens, freezers, washing machines, dryers, and garbage disposals.
-Often, these services are provided in a homeowner’s home, since transporting these appliances is difficult.
+Appliance repair businesses often offer repair services for broken appliances like refrigerators, stoves, freezers, washing machines, dryers, and garbage disposals.
+Often, these services are provided in a homeowner’s home since transporting these appliances is difficult.
 Repair businesses can help save homeowners money over the cost of purchasing a brand-new appliance.
 To offer prompt service, many repair businesses keep a stock of common repair parts for the appliances they specialize in, allowing them to travel to the customer, identify the issue, and repair the problem all in one visit.

-According to IBIS World, from 2014 to 2019, the appliance repair industry grew by an annualized rate of 0.2 percent, and is expected to grow by 1.3 percent in 2019.
-The industry is a $4.9 billion market as of 2019, and has the potential to continue to grow because of the increase in disposable income.
-As consumers have more disposable income, they’re more likely to pay for nonessential appliance repairs, rather than putting these repairs off or attempting them, themselves.
+According to IBIS World, from 2014 to 2019, the appliance repair industry grew by an annualized rate of 0.2 percent and is expected to grow by 1.3 percent in 2019.
+The industry is a $4.9 billion market as of 2019 and has the potential to continue to grow because of the increase in disposable income.
+As consumers have more disposable income, they’re more likely to pay for nonessential appliance repairs, rather than putting these repairs off or attempting DIY repairs themselves.
 This means that appliance repair businesses may see increased demand for their services.

 Appliance repair businesses also face competition from major manufacturers who offer their own repair services, like Sears and Whirlpool.
 While appliances are under warranty, consumers are likely to take advantage of these services, which may be fully or partially covered.
 Independent repair businesses face the challenge of marketing themselves so that consumers are aware of their availability and choose to hire them when they need appliance repair.